Walk in the Sand Day

 Everyone should enjoy a walk in the sand!

 Walk in the Sand Day was founded by Patti Jewel to celebrate healthy activity of walking barefoot in the sand.
-As a beach advocate who goes to the beach for relaxation and healing, both mentally and physically, Patti started this day to share the experience and joy with the world back in 2012 and has now expanded it to a global effort to unite the world in an effort to appreciate and help save and protect our beautiful beaches.
+As a beach advocate who goes to the beach for relaxation and healing, both mentally and physically, Patti conceived this day to share the experience and joy with the world back in 2012 and has now expanded it to a global effort to unite the world in an effort to appreciate and help save and protect our beautiful beaches.

 Patti Jewel is a strong supporter of protecting the environment, preserving the beaches and sharing the beauty of this wondrous natural resource that mother nature has provided.
 As the founder of WalkintheSand.com and FloridaSmart.com, she has published content about Florida's beaches for over 10 years and is an activist in beach preservation and wildlife.